//

 The employer must maintain this documentation for at least two years

-Do employers have to pay employees for the training time?
+Do employers have to pay California employees for the training time?

 Yes, employees must be paid for the training time.
 California law states that the employer “shall provide…” sexual harassment and abusive conduct training.
 Thus, it is the employer’s responsibility to provide training – and not employees – and therefore the employer must pay for any costs incurred in implementing training.
-In fact, the DFEH is authorized to seek a court order to compel an employer to provide the training.
-The statutory language also makes clear that employees may not be required to take the training during personal time.
+In fact, the DFEH holds the authority to seek a court order compelling an employer to provide the training.
+The statutory language also makes clear that employers may not require employees to take the training during personal time.
 Instead, the training must be provided as part of their employment.

-What if the law changes and my organization’s training courses need to be updated?
+What if California law changes and my organization needs to update its training courses?

 While many providers offer training on preventing workplace harassment, few have the legal and instructional design expertise required to comply with harassment training laws, such as those in California.